"We know a lot about organizations; they’re not as mysterious as they seem." –Bill Daniels

 That, and he’s a big fan of Rensis Likert.

 You know Likert.
 From the Likert scale.
 Yes, that Likert.
 [Turns out it’s pronounced LICK-ert.
-And, I confess, I too have been mispronouncing it all my life.]
+And, I confess, I too have been mispronouncing it most of my life.]

 Likert’s work with the Institute for Social Research (at University of Michigan) and, in particular, Likert’s management systems (e.g., the study of “system four” organizations) had a huge impact on Bill.